SafeExamBrowser/seb-server/docs/monitoring.rst

     :target: https://raw.githubusercontent.com/SafeExamBrowser/seb-server/master/docs/images/monitoring/proctoringExam.png

 A proctor is also able to view the names of all participants of a room by right-clicking on the specified room action.
-SEB server will then open a dialog with a list of all participants.
+SEB Server will then open a dialog with a list of all participants.
 Double-clicking on a particular participant will automatically load the detailed monitoring view of that participant.

 .. note::